 Let's face it, we're one of the few cities in India that you can have hot chocolate without worrying about soaring temperature, any time of the year.
 Whether it's the chilly winds of the winter, the cold of the monsoon or the breeze during summer, somehow, hot chocolate doesn't seem out of place in Bangalore, any time!
-So if you can’t be bothered to make some hot cocoa at home, then just head to these cafes and eateries that offer everything from the standard versions to sinful affairs such as a those perked up with nuts, spices, and plenty of whipped cream.
+So if you can’t be bothered to make some hot cocoa at home, then just head to these cafes and eateries that offer the best hot chocolate in Bangalore.
+And they offer everything from the standard versions to sinful affairs such as a those perked up with nuts, spices, and plenty of whipped cream.

 Happy Belly Bakes